webrecorder/browsertrix-behaviors/README.md

 ### Copy & Paste Behaviors (for testing)

-To test out the behaviors in your current browser, you can:
+To test out the behaviors in your current browser, you can use Chrome's snippets feature to inject them into webpages.
+When setting up for the first time, or updating the script:

-1. Build the behaviors: `yarn run build`
+1. Build the behaviors: `yarn run build-dev` to build the dev build that is easier to debug.
 2. Copy the resulting `dist/behaviors.js` file (it is minified so will be on one line).
+3. Open Chrome's developer tools.
+4. Click the Sources tab.
+5. Click the >> icon, then choose Snippets to open the Snippets pane.
+6. Click "New snippet".
+7. Paste the content of `dist/behaviors.js` into this screen.

+Once you have a snippet set up, you can run these steps on any page you want to test:

-3. Open a web page, such as one that has a custom behavior, like: [https://twitter.com/webrecorder_io](https://twitter.com/webrecorder_io)
+1. Open a web page, such as one that has a custom behavior, like: [https://twitter.com/webrecorder_io](https://twitter.com/webrecorder_io)
-4. Open devtools console, and paste the script
-5. Enter `self.__bx_behaviors.run();`
+2. Click the "play" button at the bottom of the snippet you created.
+3. Open the console and enter `self.__bx_behaviors.run();`
-6. You should see the Twitter page automatically scrolling and visiting tweets.
+4. You should see the Twitter page automatically scrolling and visiting tweets.

 ### Use Puppeteer